Vedabahu/password-manager/README.md

 - View saved credentials
 - Delete entries
 - Encrypt and decrypt password storage
+- Generate random passwords
 - Command-line interface

 ## 🔐 Security

-- Passwords are stored in an encrypted format using basic symmetric encryption (e.g., Fernet from `cryptography` library).
+- Usernames and Passwords are stored in an encrypted format using basic symmetric encryption (e.g., Fernet from `cryptography` library with key derived using `Argon2id` as the key derivation function).
 - A master password is used to unlock the manager and decrypt data.

 > **Note:** This project is designed for learning purposes.
 It does not follow advanced security best practices such as key derivation functions (KDFs), secure vault storage, or tamper detection.